google/WebFundamentals/src/content/en/updates/2013/03/Introduction-to-Custom-Filters-aka-CSS-Shaders.md

                            0.0, 0.0, 0.0, 0.0,
                            0.0, 0.0, 0.0, 0.0,
                            0.0, 0.0, 0.0, 1.0);

 <p>You can hopefully see that as you multiply the 4D (RGBA) pixel values by the matrix that you get a manipulated pixel value out of the other side, and in this case one that zeros out the green and blue components.</p>

 <p>The <code>css_MixColor</code> is mainly used as a base color that you want to, well, mix in with your DOM content.
 The mixing is done through the blend modes that you'll be familiar with from art packages: overlay, screen, color dodge, hard light and so on.</p>

-<p>There are plenty of ways that these two variables can manipulate the pixels, and included in <a href="//goo.gl/e3KMp">my presentation</a> is a <a href="http://aerotwist.com/presentations/custom-filters/demos/demo2.html">demo that you can play around with</a>.
-You should check out the <a href="https://dvcs.w3.org/hg/FXTF/raw-file/tip/filters/index.html#shader-processing-model">Custom Filters specification</a> to get a better handle on how the blend and composite modes interact.</p>
+<p>There are plenty of ways that these two variables can manipulate the pixels.
+You should check out the <a href="https://www.w3.org/TR/filter-effects-1/">Filter Effects specification</a> to get a better handle on how the blend and composite modes interact.</p>

 ## Vertex Creation